Clint-Mathews/NoSQLReactListingProj/README.md

 # Movie List (Mobile View Only)

-Listing of restaurants using nosql db - casandra and react + express for FE and BE.
+Listing of restaurants using Astra NoSQL DB and react + express for FE and BE.

 To Run the project  :
 FE side : yarn start:front